2019 BankAmericard Credit Card Review

-The Verdict: The BankAmericard® Credit Card is a very good tool for avoiding interest on credit card debt, whether you’re planning a big purchase or need a way to reduce the cost of an existing balance (Bank of America is a WalletHub partner).
-The stars of the show are BankAmericard’s $0 annual fee and its 0% introductory APRs, which apply to purchases and balance transfers for the first 15 billing cycles.
+The Verdict: The BankAmericard® credit card is a very good tool for avoiding interest on credit card debt, whether you’re planning a big purchase or need a way to reduce the cost of an existing balance (Bank of America is a WalletHub partner).
+The stars of the show are BankAmericard’s $0 annual fee and its 0% introductory APRs, which apply to purchases and balance transfers for the first 18 billing cycles.
 If you transfer a balance, you just have to do so within 60 days of opening an account to get that rate.

 Those features compare favorably to most competing offers.
-The average 0% purchase APR lasts for less than 10 months.
-And the average 0% balance transfer deal gives you about 11 months.
+The average 0% purchase APR lasts for about 10.7 months.
+And the average 0% balance transfer deal gives you about 12 months.
 But that is not to say BankAmericard’s financing offer is flawless.
 The most important imperfection for folks with expensive debt is the card’s 3% balance transfer fee.
-Not only is that above average for a balance transfer credit card, but it’s also a distinguishing factor between the BankAmericard Credit Card and its biggest competitors.
+Not only is that above average for a balance transfer credit card, but it’s also a distinguishing factor between the BankAmericard credit card and its biggest competitors.

 Continue reading below for more information that will help you decide whether or not to apply for the BankAmericard credit card.

-- 0% Balance Transfer APR: You’ll get this intro rate, which lasts for the first 15 billing cycles your account is open, if you initiate a balance transfer within 60 days of being approved.
-The average balance transfer credit card offers 0% for 11.14 months, according to WalletHub’s latest Credit Card Landscape Report.
-So the BankAmericard Credit Card is ahead of the game.
+- 0% Balance Transfer APR: You’ll get this intro rate, which lasts for the first 18 billing cycles your account is open, if you initiate a balance transfer within 60 days of being approved.
+The average balance transfer credit card offers 0% for about 12 months, according to WalletHub’s latest Credit Card Landscape Report.
+So the BankAmericard credit card is ahead of the game.
 Having a long intro period is crucial because most 0% credit cards have high regular interest rates.

-- 0% Purchase APR: This rate lasts for your account’s first 15 billing cycles.
-That gives you almost an extra half-year without interest compared to the average card offering 0% purchases.
+- 0% Purchase APR: This rate lasts for your account’s first 18 billing cycles.
+That gives you an extra half-year without interest compared to the average card offering 0% purchases.

 - No Annual Fee: This is a standard feature among 0% credit cards, so it probably won’t be a deciding factor in your comparison shopping.
-But there’s nothing wrong with saving more than $15 per year.
+But there’s nothing wrong with saving about $18.71 per year.
 That’s how much cheaper the BankAmericard credit card is than the average credit card.

-- 3% Balance Transfer Fee: The BankAmericard Credit Card would be a truly elite balance transfer credit card if not for this fee, which can be no less than $10.
-The average balance transfer credit card charges just 2.55%.
+- 3% Balance Transfer Fee: The BankAmericard credit card would be a truly elite balance transfer credit card if not for this fee, which can be no less than $10.
+The average balance transfer credit card charges just 2.72%.

 - Excellent Credit Needed: The higher a credit card’s minimum credit score requirement is, the better it’s terms need to be.
 The people who are able to qualify can also get most other credit cards, after all.
 The requirement also makes most consumers ineligible.